Chrome's dark mode is finally here. Or at least that's what this looks like.

 Whether or not this is the true Dark Mode that was rumored for Chrome last month (Jan.
 2019) is to be determined.
 If such a Dark Mode is coming, it would be more than welcome, as the Jet Black theme doesn't change the colors of your menus.
 Adding the theme is relatively simple, but switching them could be easier.
+Also, on the Mac, Chrome now supports system-wide dark mode, which was introduced in Mojave.
 Here's what you need to know:

 1. Navigate to https://chrome.google.com/webstore/category/themes?hl=en.

 2. Select a theme.

 4. To switch to a different theme, repeat steps 1, 2 and 3.

 5. To revert to default, navigate to chrome://settings/appearance and click "Reset to default."

 Congrats, you've got the power to get Chrome's dark mode, or one using a hue of your preference.